 The views gathered are from a wide customer base representing the company as a whole - views on particular options may vary if customers who are engaged with are locally impacted by a particular option.
-Are there any insights which contradict the above?

 The WR16 study contradicts the overall views on desalination, where 27% chose recycling and 31% chose desalination in the top three supply and demand options.
 This was in direct contrast with other research.
-What do our stakeholders think?